RensR/blog/content/posts/learn-from-building-sdk.md

 ---
-title: 'What you learn from building a blockchain SDK'
+title: 'Learnings from building a blockchain SDK'
-date: 2021-04-05T15:16:05+01:00
+date: 2021-04-09T15:16:05+01:00
 draft: false
 tags: ["blockchain", "Code", "C#"]
 ---

 __*The best way to learn is to do.*__

 So what better way to learn more about the inner workings of a blockchain than to build an SDK for one?
 The goal when coding was to create a functional blockchain SDK and learn some things along the way.
-Here follows a brief highlight reel of what I’ve encountered while building an SDK for a blockchain.
-This post goes into the guts of what a transaction is and comes out wielding a funcional SDK.
+Here follows a brief highlight reel of what I’ve encountered along the way.
+This post goes into the guts of what a transaction is and comes back out wielding a funcional development kit.

 *This posts assumes basic knowledge of blockchains.*